 Address: 8 Archdale Street, Charleston, SC 29401

-Known for its romantic beauty and overgrown flora, the Unitarian Church Graveyard is said to be haunted by the ghost of Annabel Lee, the subject of Edgar Allan Poe’s famous poem.
-Poe spent time in Charleston and is believed to have fallen in love with a local woman, who died young.
-Visitors claim to see a ghostly figure matching Annabel Lee’s description wandering the graveyard.
+Romantic and overgrown, the Unitarian Church Graveyard carries an air of quiet mystery.
+Locals often link the site to Annabel Lee, the inspiration behind Edgar Allan Poe’s famous poem.
+Poe spent time in Charleston and reportedly fell in love with a local woman who died young.
+Visitors now claim to see a ghostly figure resembling Annabel Lee wandering among the headstones.

 Distance from The Restoration Hotel: 0.3 miles